NetClientClock#

 “timeout”, “window-size” and “window-threshold” object properties.

-is typically set on a Pipeline
+A NetClientClock and GstNtpClock is typically set on a Pipeline with

-on the clock via the “bus” object property, it will
+If you set a Bus on the clock via the “bus” object property, it will

-messages with an attached Structure
+send GST_MESSAGE_ELEMENT messages with an attached Structure containing

 statistics about clock accuracy and network traffic.